hexlo/terraria-server-docker/index.md

 ### Important!
-If the `world` variable is left empty or not included, the server will need to be initialized manually after the container is spun up.
+- If the `world` variable is left empty or not included, the server will need to be initialized manually after the container is spun up.
 You will need to attach to the container and select/create a world and set the players number, port and password manually.
 If you create a new world, it will be saved in the path defined by the environment variable `worldpath`.

 1. `docker attach <container name>`
 2. press _*enter*_
 3. Go through the options
 4. Detach from the container by pressing `ctrl+p` + `ctrl+q`

+- If, after creating your world with a specific seed, the server still doesn't initializes automatically, be sure to comment or remove the `_seed=<yourseed>_` variable in the docker-compose.yml file.

 ### List of server-side console commands from the [official documentation](https://terraria.fandom.com/wiki/Server#Server_files)